Kahayla/Research-Repository-IT5016D/MyCodes/MyCode.md

 - **Card Design Pattern:**

-  - Product Card: The use of a card design pattern for product items (list-style: none;, .card, .product-image, h2, p, .button) organizes information in a visually appealing and structured manner.
+  - Product Card: The use of a card design pattern for product items (list-style: none;, .card, .product-image, h2, p, .button) organises information in a visually appealing and structured manner.

 - **Grid Layout:**

-  - Main Content Grid: Implementation of a grid layout (display: grid;, grid-template-columns, grid-gap) for the main content (.main-content) optimizes space and arrangement, especially visible in larger screen sizes.
+  - Main Content Grid: Implementation of a grid layout (display: grid;, grid-template-columns, grid-gap) for the main content (.main-content) optimises space and arrangement, especially visible in larger screen sizes.

 - **Button Hover Effect:**